Valaa-Technologies/valaa-vault/DEVOPS.md

 TODO(iridian): Figure out whether this is the actually most meaningful
                place to put this semantic border.
-A specific term for non-authenticated partitions capable of running only on standard runtime is useful, but how useful actually?
+A specific term for non-authenticated chronicles capable of running only on standard runtime is useful, but how useful actually?